Finite volume element method for Landau-Lifshitz equation: Conclusions

 \section{Conclusions}

-In this paper, we develop an efficient approach to simulate the Landau-Lifshitz (LL) equation that combines the finite volume element method (FVEM) for spatial discretization and the Gauss-Seidel projection method (GSPM) for time-marching.
-We provide a religious analysis for the FVEM approximation in both the $L^2$- and $H^1$-sense.
-Due to the employment of the GSPM, the computational costs are comparable to that of implicitly solving a scalar heat equation.
+In this paper, we propose an efficient approach for simulating the Landau-Lifshitz (LL) equation, which combines the finite volume element method (FVEM) for spatial discretization and the Gauss-Seidel projection method (GSPM) for time-marching.
+We provide a rigorous analysis for the FVEM approximation in both the $L^2$- and $H^1$-sense.
+Owing to the employment of the GSPM, the computational costs are comparable to that of implicitly solving a scalar heat equation.
 However, the theoretical analysis for the GSPM is still open.
 We therefore carry out a series of numerical experiments to verify the convergence analysis and validate the feasibility of the proposed method.
-Both error estimates and numerical results showcase that our method offers a promising approach for efficiently simulating complex systems.
+Both error estimates and numerical results indicate that our method provides an efficient and reliable tool for simulating complex magnetization dynamics.